rafaelmarques7/OiiChat-private-chat-app/PrivateChatApp.md

 On the client side (the users browser), the app does the following:
 * the `room password` is used to encrypt a `testMessage`, resulting in an `encryptedTestMessage`
+  * the `testMessage` is unique to each room and generated at run time using `uuidv4`
+  * it's important that each `testMessage` is unique, because if it was not, it could be used to
 * the app creates a payload to be sent to the server:
     ```javascript
     const payloadNewRoom = {